-We can all use some extra spaciousness in our budgets, particularly after the holidays.
+We can all use some extra spaciousness in our budgets.
 So here are some ways to rein in your spending and reduce your monthly expenses!

 Easy ways to cut your monthly expenses

 Credit cards are a constant issue with most American families; the average household owes more than $16,000 in credit card debt.
 That number can increase quickly with high interest rates and late fees.

 If you pay your bill on time each month, credit card companies might be willing to negotiate an interest rate reduction.
 If not, you can look into transferring to a card that offers zero interest on balance transfers and has no annual fee.

 But the most important lesson is to stop buying on credit until your financial situation is healthy enough to pay off your bill in full at the end of each month!